top of page

 VFW hours:

-VFW Post 5062 in Livingston TN will be open M-W-F from 8 till 3 starting January 13, 2025.
+VFW Post 5062 in Livingston TN will be open M-W-F from 8am till Noon, starting January 13, 2025.

 We would love to invite veterans from our area to come by.
 We have Wi-Fi, tv, pool table and coffee.
 In the event we are asked to perform military honors for a veteran on one of those days we may have to close on that day.